MHA Peer Training Academy

 Information and Application Packet

-The MHA Peer Training Academy offers a 4-week classroom training and up to a 12-week internship experience that gives people in mental health recovery an opportunity to use and develop their lived experience into a professional and supportive role in mental health services.
+The MHA Peer Training Academy offers a 6-week classroom training and offers connections to work experience that gives people in mental health recovery an opportunity to use and develop their lived experience into a professional and supportive role in mental health services.

 To apply, applicants must (at a minimum):